Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 Tips to help you choose the right machine

 There are a few things you should consider before picking out a machine.
-Here are some tips to help you decide which is the best rowing machine for you.
+Here are some tips to help you decide which is the best choice for you.

 1. Take your height and weight into account.

-There’s nothing worse than getting your brand new rowing machine fully assembled only to find that it isn’t suitable for your weight or height.
+There’s nothing worse than getting your brand new rower fully assembled only to find that it isn’t suitable for your weight or height.

 If you’re very tall or are lucky enough to have long legs, you should check that the length of the slide bar is suitable.
 You may find that on some machines, the slide bar is not long enough for you to stretch out your legs completely.

-Not all rowing machines are made equal.
+Not all models are made equal.
 You need to make sure that your machine can carry your weight, you can usually find this information easily by checking the product description.

 2. Decide how important comfort is to you.